 3. No Hormonal Side Effects

-Hormonal birth control works for many people—but not everyone.
+Hormonal birth control works well for many people, but some experience side effects such as:

 - Headaches